• Skip to main content

 • Stage 2 and 3: This stage of the cancer means that the cancer cells have grown and spread to other areas like the nearby tissues and lymph nodes.

-• Stage 4: The last stage, the cancerous growth has spread to all parts of the body, at this point it is termed advanced or metastatic cancer… Treatments required at this stage can either through surgery, but no guarantee it will cure it totally or through radiation and chemotherapy.
+• Stage 4: The last stage, the cancerous growth has spread to all parts of the body, at this point it is termed advanced or metastatic cancer… Treatments required at this stage can either be through surgery, but no guarantee it will cure it or through radiation and chemotherapy.

 In a research conducted by Dr Ananya Mandala, where she lists symptoms of breast cancer to include: